-Over the years funds have been used to develop a wider and more interesting variety or reading scheme materials particularly for less able children and this will continue.
-The schools SENDCO is Reading Recovery trained and whilst the school no longer runs a reading recovery scheme her skills and advice are used to support children and staff.
+Over the years funds have been used to develop a wider and more interesting variety of reading scheme materials particularly for less able children and this will continue.
 Computer programmes are available to support literacy and numeracy.

-Smart boards and Laptops are available for those experiencing difficulty with writing.
+IPads are available for those experiencing difficulty with writing.